Books I recommend for starting in painting and drawing

 Experimental Landscapes; Experimental Flowers in Watercolour; Watercolour texturee

-Geoff's Top Tips for Watercolour Artists. by Geoff Kersey
+Geoff's Top Tips for Watercolouyr Artists by Geoff Kersey

 Well!
 Here's a little gem!
 Geoff shows you that learning to paint in watercolour is actually very easy when you break things down into simple features.
 Whenever I am feeling uninspired as far as painting is concerned, I will reach for this little book.
 Geoff Kersey shares his expertise in this book packed full of tips for watercolour painters.
 Learn all you need to know, from what to buy, composing a painting and mastering techniques such as wet into wet and dry brush work, how to paint skies, water, trees ,buildings and more.
 The tips are clearly explained and illustrated through artwork.